Dwayne Davis

-Dwayne Davis (born November 27, 1989) is an American professional basketball player for Club Trouville of the Liga Uruguaya de Básquetbol.
+Dwayne Davis (born November 27, 1989) is an American professional basketball player.
 At 6'5", he plays as a small forward.
 Davis entered the 2013 NBA draft but was not selected in the draft's two rounds.

 College career

 Davis managed to become the first person in his family to finish high school, which allowed him to make a name in Strawberry Mansion High School, noted in the NJCAA.
 He started playing college basketball in 2009 with Redlands Community College.
 He also played college basketball at Midland College, College of Midland, until it appeared a coach who changed his life, Donnie Tyndall.
 It was really a bet on him in his youth, and gave him the chance to play in the NCAA wearing the shirt of the University of Southern Miss.